Malga-Vision/Computer-Vision-and-Machine-Learning-for-Bioengineering-Applications/README.md

 The second part of this tutorial will be released soon as a jupyter notebook.
+An introductory presentation will be released soon as well.